kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Continuity.md

 ### ASTM A53 standard

-The ASTM A53 standard is the most common standard for carbon steel pipes.
+The <a href="https://www.abtersteel.com/news/products-news/astm-a53-standards-specification-for-pipe/">ASTM A53 standard</a> is the most common standard for carbon steel pipes.
 It will also be the standard that we use most frequently, if not exclusively, in this class.
 Here are two steel pipe data tables that we will use very often and therefore worth bookmarking:

 <a href="https://kdusling.github.io/teaching/Applied-Fluids/SteelPipeTable.html?sch=40&mat=comSteel">Schedule 40 Steel Pipe Data Table</a>